Twig 枝丫

-枝丫 is a work of fiction set in a contemporary, alternate universe in an unnamed Běijīng 胡同 hútòng.
-(Modern hútòngs are communities of residences and businesses lining alleys formed by 四合院 sìhéyuàn, courtyard residences.)
+The 枝丫 stories are works of fiction set in a contemporary, alternate universe in an unnamed Běijīng 胡同 hútòng.
+Modern hútòngs are communities of residences and businesses lining alleys formed by 四合院 sìhéyuàn, courtyard residences.

-小李, his wife, and co-worker 刘依诺 Liú Yīnuò (Liú, surname, 依 yī to depend on; 诺 nuò promise) all work at 安全新能源公司 Ānquán Xīn Néngyuán Gōngsī Safe New Energy Company, located in a high-rise building near the hutong.
+小李, his wife,王雪梅 Wáng Xuěméi, and co-worker 刘依诺 Liú Yīnuò, all work at 安全新能源公司 Ānquán Xīn Néngyuán Gōngsī Safe New Energy Company, located in a high-rise building near the hutong.
 In the company’s name, 新能源车 xīn néngyuán chē, means “new energy vehicle” and usually refers to electric cars.
 For more electric vehicle-related vocabulary, see Andrew Methven’s In the Driver's Seat: China's EV brands overtake international competitors.

 Table of contents includes links to chapters, audio recordings, and PPT slides.